 Issue No. 2: Execute!

-Bruner also discovered a second problem: Every file in the Office 2008 installation is executable.
+a second problem: Every file in the Office 2008 installation is executable.
 This means, speaking generally, that files—even things such as clip art and help files—are seen by OS X as “programs” and, if a particular file has executable code, can be run.

 This problem should not affect normal use of Office 2008, but security experts generally frown upon the idea of thousands of unnecessarily-executable support files sitting on a drive.
 Such a situation isn’t necessarily dangerous, but it opens up avenues for possible security exploits.

 For example, if a security vulnerability were to be discovered in one of the more than 42,000 files installed by Office 2008, such a vulnerability could be easier to exploit if the file is executable.
 The only Office 2008 files that actually need to be executable are the actual programs, as well as folders.